microsoft/vscode-docs/api/references/theme-color.md

 - `statusBarItem.compactHoverBackground`: Status bar item background color when hovering an item that contains two hovers.
 The status bar is shown in the bottom of the window.
 - `statusBarItem.focusBorder`: Status bar item border color when focused on keyboard navigation.
 The status bar is shown in the bottom of the window.
 - `statusBar.focusBorder`: Status bar border color when focused on keyboard navigation.
 The status bar is shown in the bottom of the window.
 - `statusBar.offlineBackground`: Status bar background color when the workbench is offline.
-The status bar is shown in the bottom of the window
+The status bar is shown in the bottom of the window.
 - `statusBar.offlineForeground`: Status bar foreground color when the workbench is offline.
-The status bar is shown in the bottom of the window
+The status bar is shown in the bottom of the window.

 Prominent items stand out from other Status Bar entries to indicate importance.
 One example is the **Toggle Tab Key Moves Focus** command change mode indicator.